4

 • Intimate gatherings to cultivate connection and celebrate the joy and beauty of life

-Ready to Begin Again – Gently?
+Ready to begin again – gently?

-Grief changes everything.
 But it doesn’t mean you’re broken.
 And it doesn’t mean you have to do this alone.

 With the right support, it’s possible to meet your experience with more steadiness.